aliefadityanugraha/appsch/docs/README_OBJECTION.md

 # 🚀 Objection.js Migration Guide

-This guide explains how to run the application using Objection.js ORM instead of Prisma.
+This guide explains how to run the application using Objection.js ORM.

 ## 📋 Prerequisites